AliElneklawy/real-time-face-mask-detection/README.md

 ## Usage

 Once the project is set up, you can use the face mask detection feature.
+You only need two files to run the project; `utils/MobileNetV2.h5` and `video_cap.py`.
 Here are the main usage instructions:

 - Run the real-time face mask detection script:
    `python video_cap.py`